LeadsPlus/elasticsearch-by-example/README.md

 It will help you get started in [ElasticSearch](http://elasticsearch.org) and provide a sandbox for experimentation and comparison of features.

-Each example contains a readme file with the key information on the feature, sample data, a mapping file and a search query.
+Each example contains a info file with the key information on the feature, sample data, a mapping file and a search query.
 You can see the output directly into the console.